 Welcome to the Medic Mentor Book Club!

-We meet several times a month to discuss a medically-themed book via Zoom.
+We meet via Zoom three times every month to discuss a medical book:

 Books are voted on the previous month and originate from our Reading List.

-For more information on the book club, please feel free to email, or use the link below to sign up to our mailing list.
-We also have an active Slack channel!
+For more information on the book club, please feel free to email, or use this link to join and sign up to our mailing list and Slack channel.

 Book Club Members

 Time to get reading!

 We have compiled a book list from recommendations from our Doctors and Medical Student Scholars.
 For updates and to join our meetings, please join the Book Club using the link on the right!

-The Medic Mentor Book Club is run by our committee, which changes every 6 months: applications for January 2021 are now closed, and the new committee will be announced shortly!
+The Medic Mentor Book Club is run by our committee, which changes every 6 months: the next round of applications will be June 2021.